nberkow/A1X1/README.md

     - Children or siblings of women with endometriosis are at higher risk of developing endometriosis themselves
     - There is an approximate six-fold increased incidence in individuals with an affected first-degree relative
 - There are 9 GWAS loci of interest including 8 protein coding genes
-- There are many proposed mechanism, but no general agreement
+- There are currently many proposed mechanisms, but no general agreement
     - It could be a genetic difference in the affected cells
     - Or it could be in a hormone producing tissue elsewhere
     - Possible autoimmune component.
 It’s loosely linked to Graves disease
-    - Rogue stem cells developing the wrong way in the wrong place
+    - Rogue stem cells (possibly from bone marrow) developing the wrong way in the wrong place

 I drew a cartoon to summarize my thoughts on potentially relevant cell types.
 Because of the disease process, I might expect to find important genes in the endomitriosis cells themselves.
 There may also be factors in the healthy endometrium that pre-dispose it to form ectopically.
-The host tissue where the endometriosis grows may also have sucesptibility factors.
+The host tissue where the endometriosis grows may also have sucesptibility factors that could be targetted.

+![cartoon](./figures/cartoon.png)

-Because there is some suspicion that autoimmunity is involved, important factors may exist in one or more immune cells.
+Because there is some suspicion that autoimmunity is involved, important factors may exist in one or more immune cell types.

 Healty endometrium and endometriosis are both hormone sensitive tissues, so hormone producing tissue may play a role.
+This explanation seems plausible but complicated.

 The picture doesn't include possible factors in stem cells.
 These both seem plausible, but neither are well studied.

-![cartoon](./figures/cartoon.png)

 Sources
 - https://en.wikipedia.org/wiki/Endometriosis